younrx/CTF_Irek1/README.md

 > This was because I was sending the command `verify user=toto admin=0 sig=546f2c57cfb33c9bb7277dd041ab0f8764e68437b6ef2153301712b9ec78d91f` and I had the result `Wrong signature`.
 But an hexdump analysis (picture below) on the given certificate shows that the separation characters should be `\n` (encoded `0x0a`) and not a SPACE.
 Indeed, the given signature is not valid if the separation characters are not respected.
 >
 > ![hexdump_of_certificate](img/hexdump_of_certificate.png)
+>
+> This gives an answer to the previous remark.

 With the given certificate `toto.cert`, we should send the following command : `verify user=toto\x0aadmin=0\x0asig=546f2c57cfb33c9bb7277dd041ab0f8764e68437b6ef2153301712b9ec78d91f`.
 Note that the space character between `verify` and `user=` can be replaced by anything (but a separation character should be present).